expresspigeon/blog/src/content/kb/editor/edit-html.md

-# Editing HTML in Newsletters
+# Editing HTML in Templates

 ## Editing HTML in Text Blocks